 Reliable and fast identification/classification of seeds is of major technical and economical importance for the agricultural industry.
 Common practices based on specialized technicians are slow, have low reproducibility, and possess a degree of subjectivity hard to quantify.
 Machine vision seems a suitable technique to automate this task, since numerous image-processing algorithms are available for extracting classification features from seed images.
-Like in the standard ocular identification, automatic classification should be based on knowledge of seed size, shape, color and texture (i.e., greytone variations on the surface, see Haralick et al., 1973 and Galloway, 1975).
+Like in the standard ocular identification, automatic classification should be based on knowledge of seed size, shape, color and texture (i.e., greytone variations on the surface, see [13],[10])

-Most previous attempts to identify seeds by machine vision have concentrated on cultivated varieties (Draper and Travis, 1984, Keefe and Draper, 1986, Sapirstein et al., 1987, Chen et al., 1989, Symons and Fulcher, 1988; Zayas et al., 1989; Neuman et al., 1989a,b, Neuman et al., 1987).
+Most previous attempts to identify seeds by machine vision have concentrated on cultivated varieties [4,8,16,17,18,19,21,23,24].
 In these studies image analysis was essentially restricted to basic geometrical measurements to obtain different parameters (shape factor, aspect ratio, length/area, etc.).
 In addition, color was successfully used to separate red-, amber- and white-colored wheat.
-More recent studies have used color images to establish seed quality and hardseededness of some annual pasture legumes (Jansen, 1995), to characterize fungal damage, viral diseases and immature soybean seeds (Ahmad et al., 1999), etc.
+More recent studies have used color images to establish seed quality and hardseededness of some annual pasture legumes[15], to characterize fungal damage, viral diseases and immature soybean seeds[1], etc.

 Besides varietal identification and cereal grain grading, early identification of weeds from the analysis of strange seeds is also of major interest in the agricultural industry.
 This can be done for the purpose of chemically controlling weed growth or, as occurs in many countries, it can be routinely performed as part of official requirements before a seed batch can be made commercially available (purity analysis).
 In particular, Argentina's law regulations require the analysis by registered laboratories of a small batch sample before a seed batch can be made commercially available.
 In these analyses, commercial and strange seeds present are separated, and the latter ones identified one by one.
 The studies in the present work are part of a development to avoid the continuous training of new technicians to perform this task, providing an automatic classifier that can be used by less skilled operators.
 Weed seeds are also identified by seed testing stations and seed corporations to measure the purity of the harvest, and by research stations to detect changes in seed banks in the soil.
-Another possible application is the identification of very strange seeds in botanical gardens, although this would require a very large database.
+Another possible application is the identification of very strange seeds in botanical gardens, although this would require a very large